April 19, 2014 - San Francisco Marriott Marquis

 The Danger Within: Responding to Unintentional and Intentional Insider Threats

-Presenter: Michael Theis - Chief Counterintelligence Expert, CERT Insider Threat Center, Software Engineering Institute, Carnegie Mellon University;
+Presenter: Michael Theis - Chief Counterintelligence Expert, Carnegie Mellon University CERT Insider Threat Center;

 Threat Intelligence & the Underground Eco-System

-What becomes of customer account information once it is stolen by fraudsters?
-It enters a sophisticated underground economy, where account names and numbers are sold openly in the criminal marketplace, as are the tools to infiltrate organizations and exfiltrate data.
+Fraud Summit - San Francisco 2014 - What becomes of customer account information once it is stolen by fraudsters?
+It enters a sophisticated underground economy, where account names and numbers are sold openly in the criminal marketplace.
 Underground market trends often yield clues to undiscovered breaches or targets.
-How does this underground economy work?
-How can fraudsters be tracked by their activity?
-What can merchants and financial institutions be doing better to protect their assets?
-Gain insight into this underground economy and how you can leverage threat intelligence to improve your anti-fraud defenses.
+Join this session, recorded at the 2014 San Francisco Fraud Summit, to learn from a top fraud researcher and a banking/security leader:

 How to Fight Fraud with Artificial Intelligence and Intelligent Analytics

-Could artificial intelligence have been used to prevent the high-profile Target breach?
+Fraud Summit - San Francisco 2014 - Could artificial intelligence have been used to prevent the high-profile Target breach?
 The concept is not so far-fetched.
-Organizations such as Mastercard and RBS WorldPay have long relied on artificial intelligence to detect fraudulent transaction patterns and prevent card fraud.
-By tracing the steps of card usage and device or endpoint access, security specialists are able to better link points of compromise and prevent fraud.
-How has AI evolved?
-How can AI solutions be used to predict and then prevent fraud?
-Hear the latest about emerging technologies and anti-fraud strategies.
+Organizations such as MasterCard and RBS WorldPay have long relied on artificial intelligence to detect fraudulent transaction patterns and prevent card fraud.
+Register for this session to learn:

 Payment Card Fraud, EMV Adoption & the Merchant Challenge

-Payment Card fraud remains a top challenge for financial institutions.
+Fraud Summit - San Francisco 2014 - Payment card fraud remains a top challenge for financial institutions.
 The latest wrinkle: Breached retailers such as Target and Neiman Marcus, whose compromises led to wholesale card fraud.
 Card issuers absorb increasing losses linked to debit and credit fraud, yet they have little control over the third-party points of compromise.
-Hear how institutions are fighting back with behavioral analytics, merchant/customer education campaigns and detection technologies that trace fraud back to the point of compromise.
+Register for this session and learn more about:

 ISMG's Fraud Summits are held at convenient locations in major metropolitan areas.
 As the date approaches we will confirm a summit venue and hotel information for attendees.
 Please check back at a later time